Gavpherk/Wizard101LuaCommandExecution/README.md

 4. Navigate to the Tutorials folder, and then into the API folder.
 5. Open up TutorialUtility.lua and scroll down to the bottom.
 6. Find the SkipTutorial() function.
-7. Your if statments to RCE with are at lines 797, 799 and 806.
+7. Your if statments to play with are at lines 797, 799 and 806.
 8. Use WizWadWiz.exe to recompile your wad
 9. Navigate to your GameData folder and drop your modified Root.wad in
 10. Navigate to your installation bin folder and create a file named log.txt